johnstongrant/Tech-Demo-TailwindCSS/README.md

 ```
 You will also want to navigate to `index.js` and ensure you see `import './index.css'` somewhere at the top of the file.

+Whew.
+We know that was a lot of setup and some of it can seem confusing.
+However we are all done!
+Now we can start discussing why all this setup is worth doing.

 ## Component 1: Responsive Design

 Designing for mobile first is becoming more and more demanding and as we start project 2 we must all be aware of developing a web based application that looks good on our phones.

-Whats incredible about Tailwind is that it follows this mobile first design, making it so every utility class is fit for mobile.
+Tailwind, like many other modern css libraries, focus on a 'mobile-first' approach to styling.
+This makes it so [utility](https://v2.tailwindcss.com/docs/utility-first) class is fit for mobile.
 However, when we want to display on a desktop we can utilize _breakpoints_ to override the utility class to fit our larger screens.

 Below is the breakpoints we can apply to _any_ utility class